The Playground Of The Gods Experience

 Mount Pulag via the Ambangeg Trail or the “Artista Trail” is said to be the easiest trail (but no, it’s still very tiring, better be prepared!).

 Please also be informed that due to the occurrence of a forest fire the trail via Akiki (difficult one) and Tawangan are still closed for trekking and hiking.
 This is for the regeneration process and for the safety of the hikers.
 Let this be a lesson for all of us.
 We should always be responsible for our actions.

 - From Manila, ride a bus going to Baguio (approximately 5-6 hours travel time)

-- From Baguio, ride a taxi going to Old Slaughter House and tell the driver to drop you off at the van terminal of Kabayan (first trip leaves at 7AM)
+- From Baguio, ride a taxi going to Old Slaughter House and tell the driver to drop you off at the van terminal of Kabayan (the first trip leaves at 7AM)

 - Ask the driver to drop you off near the DENR station (travel is approximately 2 hours)

 - Register at the DENR station.
 Safety first.
-You have to proceed at the DENR office, register your names, complete the payments and requirements (they require a medical certificate to see if you’re qualified to hike) and then attend a 30-minute pre-climb orientation.
+You have to proceed to the DENR office, register your names, complete the payments and requirements (they require a medical certificate to see if you’re qualified to hike), and then attend a 30-minute pre-climb orientation.

 You only need 3 to 4 hours to reach the summit (with stopovers) and another 3 hours going back to the ranger station where tents are pitched.
-But what really made it really challenging is the weather, it is constantly changing and the temperature is really cold.
+But what made it challenging is the weather, constantly changing and the temperature is really cold.

-I had too many first time on this trip!
-It was my first time to hike at 1AM, to sleep on a tent and to experience a 4°c temperature!
+I had too many first times on this trip!
+It was my first time hiking at 1AM, sleeping in a tent, and experiencing a 4°c temperature!
 What a trip, I love it so much.

 So here’s a travel guide and tips for you specifically for first-time hikers.